open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

 reader) may read the metric state concurrently.
 For these, we prioritize safety and correctness over optimized memory allocations.

-The result is a configurable option unique to opentelemetry-java called `MemoryMode`. `MetricReaders` (or their associated `MetricExporter`) specify what their memory mode is based on whether they read metric state concurrently or not.
+The result is a configurable option unique to OpenTelemetry Java called `MemoryMode`. `MetricReaders` (or their associated `MetricExporter`) specify what their memory mode is based on whether they read metric state concurrently or not.
 Right now you opt into the optimized memory behavior (which we call